codr7/whirlisp/README.md

 We will implement a log-based, relational database in Common Lisp; and take it just far enough to be practically useful.
 To get a real worldish perspective of how macros may be used to shrink wrap the language around the solution, which allows compressing code **and** increasing clarity.

-Macro programming, or meta programming, means writing code that runs in a separate dimension; one step above regular code, with its own additional set of capabilities; code that writes code.
+Macro programming, or meta programming, means writing code that runs in a separate dimension; one step above regular code, with its own additional set of capabilities and difficulties; code that writes code.
 As should be expected, writing macros takes a tiny bit more discipline and effort than regular code; but the reward is more or less unlimited power within the limits of the language implementation.
-Mostly anything that may be accomplished by someone implementing Common Lisp; is available for regular users of the language, from within the language.
+Mostly anything that may be accomplished by someone implementing Common Lisp; is available for regular users of the language, from within the language, in the form of macros.

 Besides the [code](https://github.com/codr7/whirlisp/blob/main/whir.lisp), you'll need a Common Lisp implementation; the most popular open source alternative being [SBCL](http://sbcl.org/).
 I personally prefer [Emacs](https://www.gnu.org/software/emacs/) with [SLIME](https://common-lisp.net/project/slime/) backed by SBCL as my Lisp IDE; an aquired taste, or complete lack of depending on who you ask.
 [The Common Lisp Hyperspec](http://www.lispworks.com/documentation/HyperSpec/Front/Contents.htm) contains everything you could possibly want to know and the kitchen sink regarding specific features.